ayasyrev/argparsecfg/README.md

-# argparsecfg
+# ArgParseCfg
-python argparse wrapper
+Cfg for python argparse.